boyuan99/civis/README.md

 ### Start the Server

-Execute the following command to start the CIVisServer:
+Execute the following command to start the civis:

 ```bash
 civis